CharlesGrimont/angular-progress-bar/README.md

 ## Introduction ##

-Angular progress bar is a component available from Angular 2, 4, 5, 6 and Ionic 2 and 3, and 4.
+Angular progress bar is a component available from Angular 2, 4, 5, 6, 7, 8, 9 and Ionic 2, 3, 4, and 5.

 This component allow you to manage a progress visually